superfly/corrosion/doc/deploy-on-fly/launch.md

 $ fly scale count 1 --region <second-fly-region>
 ```

-`fly scale count` provisions a new Machine with an empty volume attached, because the original Machine has a volume.
+The [`fly scale count` command](https://fly.io/docs/flyctl/scale-count/) provisions a new Machine with an empty volume attached, because the original Machine has a volume.
 Once the new node joins the cluster, Corrosion populates its local database on this volume with the latest data from the cluster.

 Once the second Machine is running, you should be able to see log messages from Corrosion on both instances.